 One CEU (Continuing Education Unit) is defined as ten contact hours of participation in an organized continuing education experience under responsible sponsorship, capable direction, and qualified instruction.

 Beyond the knowledge and skills acquired through participation in noncredit continuing education programs, CEUs can be of value to you in providing verification of your continuing education experiences to employers, professional associations, licensing boards, and others interested in, or requiring, a record of that participation.

 How do you receive CEUs?

-CEUs can be received through participation in noncredit continuing education programs offered by the University of Missouri-St. Louis through the School of Professional & Continuing Studies.
+CEUs can be received through participation in noncredit continuing education programs offered by the University of Missouri-St. Louis through the Computer Education & Training Center.